janpeuker/awesome-tech-roles/README.md

 - [Customer Education](https://coreaxis.com/insights/blog/customer-education) - Advertorial but a good list of priorities in a customer education / learning and enablement team.
 - [Design Sprint](https://www.gv.com/sprint/) - The Design Sprint Methodology is a mix of Design Thinking and Lean and collaborates across roles often facilitated by a coach.
 - [Distributed Education](https://experience.dropbox.com/resources/distributed-education) - Advertorial but good background on challenges for educators post-pandemic.
-- [Field Enablement at GitLab](https://about.gitlab.com/handbook/sales/field-operations/field-enablement/) - GitLabs field enablement role is interesting because it's very broad, containing parts of marketing, strategic ops (StratOps) and culture.
+- [Field Enablement at GitLab](https://about.gitlab.com/handbook/sales/field-operations/field-enablement/) - GitLabs field enablement role is interesting because it&apos;s very broad, containing parts of marketing, strategic ops (StratOps) and culture.
 - [Glitch Interview](https://blog.glitch.com/post/going-global-with-glitch-amp-educator-ben-morss) - Interview with a  Developer Advocate how they used Glitch to facilitate easy web coding classes.
 - [Pitfalls to Avoid When Building a CCoE](https://aws.amazon.com/blogs/enterprise-strategy/7-pitfalls-to-avoid-when-building-a-ccoe/) - AWS blog post on how to build up a cloud center of excellence (or any center of excellence).
 - [Remote Education](https://github.blog/2020-09-10-remote-education-a-series-of-best-practices-for-online-campus-communities/) - GitHub Blog Series on best practices for online campus communities.